-- (1) The Board shall determine, at the time of granting the particular SAR, the period during which the SAR is exercisable, which shall not be more than ten (10) years from the date the SAR is granted ("SAR Term") and the vesting schedule ofsuch SAR, which will be detailed in the respective SAR Agreement.
+- (1) The Board shall determine, at the time of granting the particular SAR, the period during which the SAR is exercisable, which shall not be more than ten (10) years from the date the SAR is granted ("SAR Term") and the vesting schedule of such SAR, subject to Section 7.1(6)(e), which will be detailed in the respective SAR Agreement.
 Unless otherwise determined by the Board, all unexercised SARs shall be cancelled at the expiry of such SAR. - (2) Should the expiration date for a SAR fall within a Black-Out Period, such expiration date shall be automatically extended without any further act or formality to that date which is the tenth (10th) Business Day after the end of the Black-Out Period, such tenth (10th) Business Dayto be considered the expiration date for such SAR for all purposes under the Plan.
 Notwithstanding Section 8.2 hereof, the ten (10) Business Day-period referred to in this Section 6.4 may not be extended by the Board.